Where it all began

 Karina and James gained a whole new perspective.
 In the richness of the culture, landscape, wildlife, and hospitality of the nomads, they discovered time and space and freedom.
 Their letters and emails home were full of this extraordinary land and friends and family were urging them to share what they had found.
 And so Panoramic Journeys was born.

-Over the last decade the company has gone from strength to strength and is now recognised as the leading authority on Mongolian travel.
+Over two decades, the company has gone from strength to strength and is now recognised as a leading authority on Mongolia.
 It has the rare and unique advantage of being able to use its own team of experts on the ground, thanks to the close and abiding relationships it has formed with its Mongolian staff.
-Panoramic Journeys offers a unique experience to see the real Mongolia - close up and under the surface.
+Panoramic Journeys offers a unique experience to see the real Mongolia – close up and under the surface.

 Returning guests, thrilled by what they saw in Mongolia, urged Karina and James to extend the 'Panoramic' approach to other places.
 The quest for comparable destinations led in 2008 to another colourful and warm Buddhist culture, the lost monasteries and flowing rivers of the Himalayan kingdom of Bhutan.
 Then Burma (Myanmar) emerged after decades of oppression and international isolation, and in 2011 Panoramic Journeys was delighted to add this beautiful and welcoming country to the select portfolio.